Mateo508/Architect-Quiz/README.md

 # Architect-Quiz

 This project is a lightweight web quiz that determines which famous architect you most resemble.
 It is completely client-side and requires no build tools.
+The quiz features ten architect profiles: Zaha Hadid, Frank Lloyd Wright, Le Corbusier, Tadao Ando, Bjarke Ingels, Norman Foster, Rem Koolhaas, Louis Kahn, Antoni Gaudí, and Maya Lin.

 ## Running
 Open `index.html` in any modern web browser.
 Answer the ten questions and the quiz will present an architect profile with a short bio and image.